VladimirKalachikhin/netAIS/README.md

 * local file.
 This way uses [GaladrielMap](http://galadrielmap.hs-yachten.at/) chart plotter.
 Full featured.
 * network socket with gpsd:// protocol.
 Available broadcast imo, vin, custom shiptype and custom status text.
 * network socket with the flow of AIS sentences 18,24 and 27.
-Suitable for [OpenCPN](https://opencpn.org/), [OruxMaps](https://www.oruxmaps.com/cs/es) and an iron chart plotters.
+Suitable for [OpenCPN](https://opencpn.org/), [OruxMaps](https://www.oruxmaps.com/cs/es), [Signal K](https://signalk.org/) and an iron chart plotters.
 Base features only.

+Network socket serve by the separate daemon, disabled by default.
+Enable it in _params.php_ and open the web interface.

 ### Configure OpenCPN
 Create a network connection as described in [OpenCPN manual](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:opencpn_user_manual:options_setting:connections#add_a_network_connection).